dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 import { BehaviorSubject } from 'rxjs/BehaviorSubject';
 ```

+This differs from the dynamic `require` statement used by CommonJS or AMD.
 Tree shaking uses this principle to walk the dependency graph and exclude things that aren't needed in order to reduce the size of deployment bundles.

+The principle of tree shaking is not new, but it has recently been _popularized_ by the [rollup.js](https://rollupjs.org/) module bundler.
+Tree shaking is utilized in [Webpack 2](https://webpack.js.org/guides/tree-shaking/) as well.
+The concept of tree shaking and writing code that promotes it is also prevalent in [Angular with](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) <a href="#aot" target="_self">AOT compilation</a>.

 ### Tree Shaking Takeaways

-_Tree shaking_ is term for JavaScript live code inclusion in module bundlers that use [ES2015](https://auth0.com/blog/a-rundown-of-es6-features/) static `import` and `export` to "shake out" unneeded dependencies on a more granular level, differing from the dynamic `require` statement used by CommonJS or AMD.
-The principle of tree shaking has been _popularized_ by the [rollup.js](https://rollupjs.org/) module bundler, but it's not exclusive to rollup Tree shaking is utilized in [Webpack 2](https://webpack.js.org/guides/tree-shaking/) as well.
-The concept of tree shaking and writing code that promotes it is also prevalent in [Angular with](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) <a href="#aot" target="_self">AOT compilation</a>.
+_Tree shaking_ is term for JavaScript live code inclusion in module bundlers that use [ES2015](https://auth0.com/blog/a-rundown-of-es6-features/) static `import` and `export` to "shake out" unneeded dependencies on a more granular level.

 To learn more about **tree shaking**, check out the following resources: